-- Talkers and listeners (sources and sinks of stream data) that use some higher layer mechanism (not specified in the SRP standard, but possibly the basis of some future project(s)) to determine what stream identifiers, in the form of MAC addresses, they will use; - Stream registrations and deregistrations based on the use of MAC addresses registered by the existing MMRP mechanisms; - A stream reservation protocol, supported by protocol entities in the talker, the Bridges, and (optionally) the listener, that carries only L2 reservation information for a given stream22: - The Talker uses MMRP registration/de-registration events to trigger the transmission of reservation information and the transmission of the stream on a regular basis, and to cease transmission when no listener exists;
+- Talkers and listeners (sources and sinks of stream data) that use some higher layer mechanism (not specified in the SRP standard, but possibly the basis of some future project(s)) to determine what stream identifiers, in the form of MAC addresses, they will use: - Stream registrations and deregistrations based on the use of MAC addresses registered by the existing MMRP mechanisms; - A stream reservation protocol, supported by protocol entities in the talker, the Bridges, and (optionally) the listener, that carries only L2 reservation information for a given stream: - The Talker uses MMRP registration/de-registration events to trigger the transmission of reservation information and the transmission of the stream on a regular basis, and to cease transmission when no listener exists: - The Bridges use the information reservation received from the Talker (or from an upstream Bridge) to update their FDBs with the information needed P802.10ay for each stream. and forward the reservation information (modified appropriate) on any paths where the stream is registered; - The Bridges also recognize stream registration/deregistration events, and update/propagate FDB and

-- The Bridges . use the reservation information received from the Talker (or from an upstream Bridge) to update their FDBs with the information needed bv P802.1Qav for each stream, and forward the reservation (modified information as appropriate) on any paths where the stream is registered; - The Bridges also recognize stream registration/deregistration events, and update/propagate FDB and reservation information accordingly; - The listeners take as much notice of the received registration information as is appropriate for the application concerned; consequently, of listener support the reservation protocol is optional.
-However, what is not optional is the listeners being "hygienic" about deregistering for a stream when they no longer need it. - Extensions to the existing FDB definition that allow reservation information to be associated with a registered stream, and in a form that allows P802.1Qav to perform its job of traffic shaping for the stream. - In P802.1Qav, the specification of how the registration and reservation data in the FDB is used to control the traffic shaping behaviour of the forwarding path.
+- reservation information accordingly; - The listeners take as much notice of the received registration information as is appropriate for the application concerned; consequently, listener support of the protocol reservation optional.
+However, what is not optional is the listeners being "hygienic" about registering for a stream when they no longer need it. - Extensions to the existing FDB definition that allow reservation information to be associated with a registered stream, and in a form that allows P802.1Qav to perform its job of traffic shaping for the stream. - In P802.1Qav, the specification of how the registration and reservation data in the FDB is used to control the traffic shaping behaviour of the forwarding process.

-22 I guess we might talk about optimizations that would allow the packing of reservation information for multiple streams into a single PDU, but that is a detail.
+&lt;sup>28 I guess we may well talk about optimizations that would allow the packing of reservation information for multiple streams into a single PDU, but that is a detail.